MITgcm-contrib/ecco_darwin/code_util/LOAC/GlobalNews/readme.txt

 Files:

+mk_jra55_2000.m
-mk_jra55_2000.m Compute jra55_do time-mean year-2000 runoff
+Compute jra55_do time-mean year-2000 runoff

+mk_SnapGlobalNEWS_indices.m
-SnapGlobalNEWS.m Snap river point sources from GlobalNEWS to JRA-55 point sources
+Compute indices for snapping river point sources from GlobalNEWS to JRA-55 point sources

+Snap_Examples.m
-Snap_Examples.m Example of using GlobalNews_to_JRA55.mat to add GlobalNEWS2 to JRA55 locations
+Example of using GlobalNews_to_JRA55.mat to add GlobalNEWS2 to JRA55 locations

+SnapGlobalNEWS.m
+Snap river point sources from GlobalNEWS to JRA-55 point sources